What is Disney's All Star Sports Resort?

 Most visitors find the bus service adequate for getting to and from the parks and recreation areas.
 Some find the buses slow, crowded or uncomfortable.

 The one major area in which the WDW transportation system is lacking is Resort to Resort transportation.
 To travel from one Resort to another, you must transfer buses at a transportation hub.
 During its operating hours, Animal Kingdom makes a great hub for All Star Resort guests due to its proximity to the Resort.
-After Animal Kingdom closes for the day, you must bus to another theme park or Downtown Disney to transfer to a Resort bus.
-It is very advisable to allow AT LEAST an hour to make a connection, although it may take less than that.
+After Animal Kingdom closes for the day, you must bus to another theme park or Disney Springs to transfer to a Resort bus.
+It is advisable to allow AT LEAST an hour to make a connection, although it may take less than that.

 Of note: Think twice before making arrangements to attend an early (before 8:00 or 8:30 a.m.)
 Character Breakfast at another Resort when relying on WDW transportation.
 Guests staying at all Resorts are subjected to this time-consuming process, so it's not something unique to the All Star Sports.